flux-framework/flux-core/doc/man5/flux-config-job-manager.rst

       timeout for the epilog, after which it is terminated (and a job exception raised).
 By default, the epilog timeout is disabled. kill-timeout
-      (optional) Floating-point number of seconds to wait after sending SIGTERM to send SIGKILL to the epilog when it has been canceled due to timeout or exception.
-The default is 5.0.
-(This key is mainly used for testing purposes) cancel-on-exception
+      (optional) If a job exception is raised during the job epilog and ``cancel-on-exception`` is ``true``, then the epilog will be canceled by sending it a SIGTERM signal. ``kill-timeout`` is the number of seconds to wait until any nodes with prolog tasks that are still active will be drained.
+The drain reason will include the string "canceled then timed out".
+The default is 10. (``kill-timeout`` with the job epilog should only be used for testing purposes) cancel-on-exception
       (optional) A boolean indicating whether a fatal job exception raised while the epilog is active terminates the epilog.
 The default is true.